-The Project established strong cooperative links with the OECS Agricultural Diversification Coordinating Unit (ADCU). activities led to the organization of Regional Workshop on Vegetable Development Projects in the OECS, which was hosted by the Ministry of Agriculture of Antigua and Barbuda.
-ADCU also supported the activities of Vegetable Development OECS Projects Network which resulted from that Workshop, as well as those of the previously established OECS Yam (Food Crop) Development Projects Network.
+The Project established strong cooperative links with the OECS Agricultural Diversification Coordinating Unit (ADCU). activities led to the organization of a Regional Workshop on Vegetable Development Projects in the OECS, which was hosted by the Ministry of Agriculture of Antigua and Barbuda.
+ADCU also supported the activities of OECS Vegetable Development Projects Network which resulted from that Workshop, as well as those of the previously established OECS Yam (Food Crop) Development Projects Network.